Welcome to the

 dedicated to the Civil War era !

-We introduce a new approach in education regarding American Civil War history …
+We introduce a new approach to education regarding our

-our “Hands on History” programs are exciting, educational & fun…
+exciting, educational & fun…

 We provide a wide variety of: educational programs & talks, demonstrations, local tours (including battlefield tour guides)